henrahmagix/henrahmagix.github.io/_posts/2020-11-21-pretty-and-random-animated-blog-post-images.md

 title: Pretty and random animated blog post images
 subtitle: ooo pretty... what do you think?
 image: /images/pretty-and-random-animated-blog-post-images.jpg
+image_alt: A collection of black-bordered rectangles, each with a different combination of two pastel colours blurred together from top-left to bottom-right.
 syndications:
   twitter: 'https://twitter.com/henrahmagix/status/1330283284752977923?s=20'
 pre_content: